alex-zhang/semele/README.md

 semele.js
 =========

-'semele.js' is Minimal AMD module manager.
+'semele.js' is Minimal AMD & CMD module manager.
 Unlike 'Requirejs', 'semele.js' is focus on 'module-conatiner' and it will not to resolve how to load these modules. it just give a module-conatiner, in `AMD` way.
 It's can be used in prepacked modules.

 ## Install